So, you had a job interview. Great!

 The Thank-You Email

 The nice thing about the thank-you email is that you really shouldn’t have to think too much about it.
 Think: short, sweet, and polite.
-That said, there are a couple of best practices to follow when sending your thank-you note.
+That said, there are a couple of best practices to follow when sending your thank-you note after an interview.

 Do Make sure to address your interviewer(s) by name and send it to each person who interviewed you.

-Do Include the words “Thank You” in the subject line so your interviewers understand that you’re not trying to hound them about the job right after the interview.
-Also include the title of the position you applied for to jog their memory.
-Something like “Thank You – Data Analyst Interview.”
+Do Put “Thank You” in the subject line of your thank-you email so your interviewers understand that you’re not trying to hound them about the job right after the interview.
+Include the title of the position you applied for to jog their memory.
+Something like “Thank You – Data Analyst Interview” works well as a subject line.

 Do Briefly mention your qualifications again.